crazyyanchao/crazyyanchao/README.md

 ## 𝑨𝒃𝒐𝒖𝒕 𝑴𝒆
 My career reflects my core values: an enduring commitment to lifelong learning, a deep dedication to environmental stewardship, and an insatiable curiosity that drives my exploration and innovation.
 These values guide my work across various domains.

+I have written some programs to help my wife, who works in the media industry, monitor financial market information.
+These programs can scrape data from financial and government websites and then push updates via WeChat.
+Additionally, I have written other private programs to help her improve work efficiency and earnings.

 ### 🌟 Featured Projects
 I have a deep admiration for engineers who contribute to open-source projects.
 I have either led or participated in the following open-source projects (listing only a few):
 - [Graph Data Lab](https://github.com/ongdb-contrib): This is a team I lead, primarily focused on developing and collecting interesting repositories related to graph data applications.